 BACKGROUND

-This section reminds the background definitions of UML State Machine (see II-A) and Model-Driven Round-Trip En- gineering (see II-B) in a formal way.
+This section covers the background definitions of UML State Machine (see II-A) and Model-Driven Round-Trip Engineering (see II-B).

 UML State Machine

 Fig. 1 shows the meta-model of UML State Machine whose detailed semantics is clearly defined in the UML specification [24] and beyond the scope of this paper.
 The metamodel covers full concepts defined by UML State Machine and adapts some features dedicated to our development method.
 Specifically, the behavior of an ActiveClass is described by a state machine1.
 Furthermore, instead of using the Behavior UML meta-element, we introduce Action to define actions of state and transition, which actually are user-code.
 Action is convenient in many modeling tools such as IBM Rhapsody and Enterprise Architect to allow the developers to write the low level code (user-code) directly at the model level.
 A transition connects two vertexes.It can have a guard, an effect, and is triggered by a set of events.
 A transition is either external, local, or internal.
 UML defines five event types.
 The description of the events is briefly stated as the following.